-In order to prepare us for the outside world, or arsy-versy, Jet are sent off on a small tour of the UK, starting at the watery Scottish home of the UK’s nuclear submarine fleet.
-This is Dunoon on Holy Loch, where audiences are frankly uncomprehending as the band appear in outlandish costumes to play loud hurtling rock to minimal audiences.
+Jet are to be sent off on a small tour of the UK, starting at the watery Scottish home of the UK’s nuclear submarine fleet.
+This is Dunoon on Holy Loch, where audiences are frankly uncomprehending as Jet appear in outlandish costumes to play loud hurtling rock to minimal audiences.
 No attendance is as minimal as at a college in Edinburgh, Scotland, where one person shows up but quickly leaves.
 The band make light of this poor showing by reading out stories from the Sun newspaper and organising bingo.

 Audiences who do actually turn up are baffled by the bands’ garb, courtesy of the Leander design team, in reality some bird called Jean Seal exacting revenge upon God-fearing society.
 Mike Leander turns up on occasion to apply unfeasibly large amounts of make-up to all and sundry.
 This is showbiz!
 O’List appears on stage as a black satin-clad cross between a dinosaur and an anteater, and Andy dons a white flowing satin cape and boxer boots.
 I, unaccountably, wear jodhpurs and riding boots while Peter Oxendale prances around in a white Little Lord Fauntleroy tail suit complete with a walking stick.
 Chris Townson, not so much older as wiser, escapes without career-threatening sartorial embarrassment by breaking his leg just before we go on tour and is replaced by Jim Toomey from the Tourists.
 He wisely makes it part of his contract that he doesn’t have to dress up as an equine statue or a triceratops.

 It is decided that we will support the Ian Hunter-Mick Ronson band on their forthcoming UK tour.
 Before tour rehearsals begin, there is a CBS sales convention to take care of, a meet’n’greet session for the staff and new signings held in the Commonwealth Institute in London.
 The Commonwealth Institute is an educational establishment which boasts a wide variety of exhibits from all over the former British Empire, including specimens of exotic wildlife.
 During a dull moment, Jet discover a case containing ‘the Arctic Fox – he’s perfectly camouflaged!
 Can you find him?’
 Generations of schoolchildren subsequently marvel at the little white fox’s self-secreting ability.
 In vain, alas, as he has merely been removed by disaffected members of Jet.

 The tour kicks off in Sheffield, or Exeter.
 Jet and personal manager Jamie Turner, and road crew have been instructed to travel up with their equipment on the train for reasons of economy.
 Things go well, except for Ian Hunter’s refusal to speak to me after the third night.
 I was in the Leeds Holiday Inn sauna chatting to a plump middle aged chap, who seemed quite pleasant if a little forward for a complete stranger.
-‘And what do you do for a living?’, I asked politely.
+“And what do you do for a living?”, I asked politely.
 Along with his shades and leather trousers, Ian had left his sense of humour in his bedroom (or fridge).
 Here are the details of the touring party.

-Jet’s live shows are received with mixed reactions; NME felt that Jet would ‘warrant only the skimpiest of mentions for what seems a skilful amalgam of androgyny and accountancy rock are it not for the presence of acid casualty guitar hero Davey O’List (aka Brian Damage) who wanders the boards looking like a constipated anteater tearing the occasional sheet of high grade steel from his axe‘.
+Jet’s live shows are received with mixed reactions; NME felt that Jet would ‘warrant only the skimpiest of mentions for what seems a skillful amalgam of androgyny and accountancy rock are it not for the presence of acid casualty guitar hero Davey O’List (aka Brian Damage) who wanders the boards looking like a constipated anteater tearing the occasional sheet of high grade steel from his axe‘.
 Piqued by Oxendale’s wearing of oversized women’s fur coats, O’List ups the ante by kicking hotel doors open with his bare feet.
 He has broken his foot, of course.
 One of his platform-soled stage boots is replaced by a comfy slipper, the height differential giving him the uneven gait of a Himalayan mountain goat as he lurches about the stage.

 When the tour is over, Andy and I embark on a radio promo tour, accompanied by Jamie Turner, and then we start our own Jet dates.
 The opening night is in Newcastle.
 As we emerge for the first number, the legs of one member become entangled in a cable and he topples over.
-Enraged but prone, he flails his legs flail furiously and regains the vertical only with the help of the road crew.
-Oh dear, in the melee, his instrument has become unplugged and, for all his thrashing, is silent.
-Plugging it back in, his proximity to the amp causes it feed back with banshee screeching.
+Enraged but prone, he flails his legs furiously and eventually regains the vertical with the help of the road crew.
+Oh dear – in the melee, his instrument has become unplugged and, for all his continued thrashing, is silent.
+Plugging it back in, his proximity to the amp causes his instrument feed back with banshee screeching.
 He becomes fully operational only to find that the band, who have decided that they can’t wait for him, have already finished the first number.
-He shouts peevishly into Andy’s mike, and thus to the whole audience, ‘I wasn’t ready!
+He shouts peevishly into Andy’s mike, and thus to the whole audience, “I wasn’t ready!
 Why did you start without me??”
 Jet smile grimly and soldier on.

 The album is released during this tour, and it receives a mixed reception.
 Steve Lake for MM feels the songs are ‘almost irritatingly catchy…at least two of them sound like hit singles‘.
 But his problem is that ‘the innocence is long lost we know precisely where Jet are coming from.. we’ve seen dozens of minor variations parading past in the lost years since Flower Power ruled.
 But for all that, Andy Ellison’s determined Anglicism remains attractive.
 Less self important, if not less self conscious than a Bowie or an Ian Hunter, Jet have at least remembered that pop used to be about fun.
 For that….we should be grateful‘.
 Geoff Barton for Sounds thinks ‘Most chorus lines are memorable enough to be indicative of possible hit records (and) there’s some humour, which reassures you that the band perhaps don’t take themselves too seriously, coupled with a certain craziness’.
 More Jet reviews can be perused here.